jblotus/explosivewebsprogramming/source/_posts/2011-08-27-understanding-filters-in-lithium-php.md

 <p>
   Taking a look at our model, you will see that there is a static function called <code>filterableFunction</code>.
 This is the method we want to apply filters to.
 They way this works is the method <em>returns a closure</em> produced by the <code>lithium\core\StaticObject::_filter()</code>.
 So what that means is the <code> lithium\core\StaticObject::_filter</code> method will execute any registered filters that were applied to the method before executing it.
-The _filter method takes a method name as it&#8217;s first argument, and any passed arguments for the method as an array.
-The third argument is actually a closure which contains your method&#8217;s logic.
+The _filter method takes a method name as it's first argument, and any passed arguments for the method as an array.
+The third argument is actually a closure which contains your method's logic.
 Is your mind blown yet?
 </p>

 <p>
   If we were to call this method right now, you would simply get the output <code>"foo"</code>.
-This is because we haven&#8217;t actually applied any filters to this method yet.
-Let&#8217;s go ahead and do that now:
+This is because we haven't actually applied any filters to this method yet.
+Let's go ahead and do that now:
 </p>